dhilt/ngx-ui-scroll/README.md

 }
 ```

 _Datasource.get_ must provide an array of _count_ data-items started from _index_ position. _Datasource.get_ has 3 signatures: callback based, Promise based and Observable based.
-So, if you want some remote API to be a source of your data, basically it may look like
+So, if we want some remote API to be a source of our data, basically it may look like

 ```javascript
   datasource: IDatasource = {